shivannis/xandr-docs-public/xandr-docs/articles/invest/mobile-carrier-codes.md

 ---
 title: Microsoft Invest - Mobile Carrier Codes
-description: In this article, explore the list of mobile carrier codes sorted by country for your convenience.
+description: In this article, explore an extensive list of mobile carrier codes organized by country, providing a convenient resource for your reference and ease of use.
 ---

 # Microsoft Invest - Mobile carrier codes